MagazzuGaetano/Weather-Classifier/README.md

 F1 (unbalanced) Im keeping this metrics for future training because the total dataset is unbalanced, but i've trained on a balanced one

-# TO DO:
+# TO DO (Bugs):

+- Transfer Learning from ImageNet (To Fix!)

+- Training with Trainer.py and Train.py (To Fix!)

+# How to improve:

 - Investigate on the Rain samples!

-- Transfer Learning from ImageNet (To Fix)
+- More Data Augmentation?

+- Try more deep? resnet101? explore context?

 # Citations: